 Nutter Butter Turkey Cookies

-Prep Time 20 minutes
+Prep Time: 20 minutes

-Total Time 20 minutes
+Total Time: 20 minutes

-Servings 32 turkeys
+Servings: 32 turkeys

 Ingredients

-• 1 bag (20 oz.) candy corn candies Note 4
+• 1 (20-ounce) bag candy corn see note 4

-• 32 miniature red candies (We use mini M&M's)
+• 32 miniature red candies I use mini M&M’s

 Instructions

-• ASSEMBLY: Lay out the large Nutter Butter Cookies.
+• Lay out the large Nutter Butter Cookies.
 Frost the back of 3 candy corns and gently press to attach them to the top of the cookies.
-Frost the back of the miniature Nutter Butter Bites and attach to the bottom 1/3 of the cookies.
+Frost the back of the mini Nutter Butter Bites and attach to the bottom 1/3 of the cookies.
 Frost the back of two edible eye candies and attach them to the small cookies.

-• CANDY CORNS: Take some of the candy corns and cut off the yellow and white part with a sharp, serrated knife.
+• Take some of the candy corns and cut off the yellow and white part with a sharp, serrated knife.
 Cut the orange part in half and shape with your fingers to make a beak.
-Frost the back of that "beak" and attach it to the mini Nutter Butter below the edible eyes.
+Frost the back of that “beak” and attach it to the mini Nutter Butter below the edible eyes.

-• FINISHING: Frost the side of a miniature red candy and attach it to the side of the "beak."
+• Frost the side of a miniature red candy and attach it to the side of the “beak.”

 Video